arista-channel/acws/docs/references/wireless_onboard.md

 Dashboard Applications Summary:

 - **CV-CUE (CloudVision WiFI):** Wireless management and monitoring
 - **Canvas:** Access portal splash pages, and marketing Campaign management.
 - **Guest Manager:** Analyze and report on user activity within your environment.
 - **Nano:** Manage your environment from your smartphone
 - **Packets:** An online packet capture (.pcap) debug tool allowing you to examine the association and packet information.
-- **WiFi Resources:** Includes documentation and eLearning has 6 ½ hours of training, also included.
+- **WiFi Resources:** Includes documentation and over 6 ½ hours of training, also included.
 - **WiFi Device Registration:** Process for importing APs onto your account
 - **AGNI (Beta):** Arista Guardian for Network Identity (Network Access Control)